lenymode/lenymode/README.md

 - Migrating legacy PHP/Yii apps to Laravel
 - Building business-ready solutions with Laravel and AWS
 - Designing client-friendly dashboards with a focus on UI/UX
-- Troubleshooting PHP, Laravel, Docker, Nginx, and SSH-based deployments
+- Troubleshooting PHP, Laravel, Docker, Nginx and SSH-based deployments
 - Integrating AI tools for automation and analytics